-Let your extracurricular activities reflect who you are and grab leadership opportunities when you can.
-Dental school admissions committees view involvement in extracurricular activities very favorably.
-If student can maintain a competitive GPA and still have the time and energy to actively participate in extracurricular activities, this reflects well on a student’s aptitude and motivation.
+Involvement in extracurricular activities is viewed very favorably by a dental school admissions committee, for if a student can maintain a competitive GPA and still have the time and energy to actively participate in extracurricular activities, both aptitude and motivation must be rather high.

 Finally, it must be emphasized, that no amount of involvement in extracurricular activities can substitute for a good academic record and strong DAT scores.

 A list of Pre-Health campus organizations can be found here.